 Research by RS and the Chartered Institute of Procurement and Supply (CIPS) of procurement and supply professionals has helped define the biggest difficulties faced in the maintenance, repairs and operations (MRO) procurement process.
 Asked what were the key pressures that impact indirect purchases, by far the most common response was “reducing operational budgets” (57%), while “cutting inventory costs” came next (40%).
 In terms of day-to-day challenges facing procurement and supply professionals, the top response was “maintaining ageing assets” (49%).

 We asked President for EMEA at RS Components, Peter Malpas and CIPS Head of Knowledge Helen Alder to share their top five tips on how to get around these issues.

 “Organisations need to start moving away from a reactive unplanned maintenance environment and towards planned and preventative maintenance,” says Malpas.
 “It is possible to reduce inventory costs by working with a smaller group of suppliers that can provide all of the products a business requires and deliver these when their maintenance teams need them – this reduces the need to hold items on site.

 “Making these changes will require systems investment and a culture change within organisations,” he adds.
 “Equally, the different functions within those businesses, whether it is procurement, engineering, operations or finance teams, have to come together and look at the issue as a whole team rather than in isolation.”

-"Different functions within businesses have to come together and look at MRO spend as a whole team rather than in isolation"Mike England, President EMEA, RS
+"Different functions within businesses have to come together and look at MRO spend as a whole team rather than in isolation"Peter Malpas, President for EMEA, RS Components

 2) Review inventory management